9 Aerospace Structures

 \[ W_{U} = W_P + W_F \]

-The useful load and, hence, the payload weight can vary depending on the aircraft type, the intended purpose of the flight, the altitude the aircraft flies at, and the distance of the flight.
+The useful load and, hence, the payload weight can vary depending on the aircraft type, the intended purpose of the flight, the altitude at which the aircraft flies, and the flight distance.
 For most aircraft, the payload and fuel load can be traded off with each other in that more payload can be carried with a lower fuel load.
 Payload is an essential consideration for airlines because they need to have as much payload as possible but also ensure that they take sufficient fuel for the flight and do not exceed the maximum certified gross takeoff weight, W_{\rm \scriptsize MGTOW}, for any given aircraft, i.e.,

 \[ W_{E} + W_{U} = W_E + W_P + W_F \le W_{\rm \scriptsize MGTOW} \]